Canonical situation of the Society of Saint Pius X: 1996 letter

-Additional Letters from the Pontifical Commission Ecclesia Dei
+Additional letters

-In a 1998 letter in response to an Australian layman, Monsignor Camille Perl, secretary of the PCED, expressed his thanks to God that the man in question was able to leave the SSPX and "return to full communion with the Church."
-Perl noted that the Church has not defined what precisely constitutes "formal adherence to the schism," but judged that various documents the man had sent the PCED detailing correspondence with SSPX priests "clearly indicate the extent to which many in authority in the Society of St. Pius X corroborate [the definition of schism in canon law]."
-Perl specified that "a consistent condemnation of the new Mass, the Pope and anyone who disagrees with the authorities of the Society in the smallest degree...is not consistent with the practice of the Catholic faith."
+In a 1998 letter in response to an Australian layman, PCED secretary Monsignor Camille Perl expressed his thanks to God that the man in question was able to leave the SSPX and "return to full communion with the Church".
+Perl noted that the Church has not defined what precisely constitutes "formal adherence to the schism", but judged that various documents the man had sent the PCED detailing correspondence with SSPX priests "clearly indicate the extent to which many in authority in the Society of St. Pius X corroborate [the definition of schism in canon law]".
+Perl specified that "a consistent condemnation of the new Mass, the Pope and anyone who disagrees with the authorities of the Society in the smallest degree [...] is not consistent with the practice of the Catholic faith".
 Perl concludes his letter by specifying that it "is not an official declaration of the Holy See" and that its level of authority is not infallible, but can be adhered to with moral certitude.

-In a 1999 letter in response to an inquiry from an American layman, Monsignor Camille Perl, secretary of the PCED, stated that it was likely, but not certain, that SSPX priests were adhering to a schism, which would mean that they were excommunicated, but that people who attended Mass celebrated by SSPX priests "because of their attraction to the Traditional Latin Mass and not because they refuse submission to the Roman Pontiff or reject communion with the members of the Church subject to him", were not excommunicated.
+In a 1999 letter in response to an inquiry from an American layman, Monsignor Perl of the PCED stated that it was likely, but not certain, that SSPX priests were adhering to a schism, which would mean that they were excommunicated, but that people who attended Mass celebrated by SSPX priests "because of their attraction to the Traditional Latin Mass and not because they refuse submission to the Roman Pontiff or reject communion with the members of the Church subject to him", were not excommunicated.
 However, the longer they frequented SSPX chapels, the greater their likelihood of imbibing a schismatic mentality that ultimately risked excommunication.

 Hoyos on the situation

 Apart from the formal declarations by the Catholic Church, Cardinal Darío Castrillón Hoyos, president of the PCED, commented about the status of the SSPX in a 2005 interview that the 1988 consecrations, without a pontifical mandate, created a "situation of separation [...] even if it was not a formal schism".

-Castrillón Hoyos commented in 2007, when asked "Does the Indult support ecumenism, 'ad intra' (internal)?"
-Castrillón Hoyos answered that he "reject the term ecumenism ad intra.
+In 2007, when asked "Does the Indult support ecumenism, 'ad intra' (internal)?", Castrillón Hoyos answered that he "reject the term ecumenism ad intra.
 He stated that the SSPX priests and adherents "are not schismatics" since:

-It is Lefebrve who has undertaken an illicit Episcopal consecration and therefore performed a schismatic act.
+It is Lefebvre who has undertaken an illicit Episcopal consecration and therefore performed a schismatic act.
 It is for this reason that the Bishops consecrated by him have been suspended and excommunicated.
 The priests and faithful of the society have not been excommunicated.
 They are not heretics.
 I do, however, share Saint Jerome's fear that heresy leads to schism and vice versa.
 The danger of a schism is big, such as a systematic disobedience vis-à-vis the Holy Father or by a denial of his authority.
 It is after all a service of charity, so that the Priestly Society gains full communion with the Holy Father by acknowledging the sanctity of the new Mass.